Will Smith says he ‘lost it’ when he slapped Chris Rock

 The Academy Award-winning actor discussed it in-depth with Trevor Noah on “The Daily Show” on Monday night.

-Smith said it was “a horrific night” when he stormed the stage and slapped comedian Chris Rock after he made a comment about Smith’s wife, Jada Pinkett Smith.
+Smith said it was “a horrific night” when he stormed the stage and slapped comedian Chris Rock after he commented on Smith’s wife, Jada Pinkett Smith.
 He also said there were “nuances and complexities” tied to the entire incident.

 “You just never know what somebody is going through,” he explained.
 “I was going through something that night.
 Not that that justifies my behavior at all.”

-“That was a rage that had been bottled for a really long time,” he continued.
+“That was a rage that had been bottled for a long time,” he continued.

 The “Gettin’ Jiggy Wit It” rapper then discussed how his actions were an accumulation of “a lot of things.”
 He said the incident took him back to that “little boy that watched his father beat up his mother, all of that bubbled up at that moment.
 That’s not who I want to be.”